MHKiT-Python Installation

 Note

 If you plan to contribute to the MHKiT-Python open-source software, please fork the MHKiT-Python repository into your GitHub user account.
-To include your additions to the MHKiT-Python code, please submit a pull request in the MHKiT-Python master branch.
-Once reviewed by the MHKiT-Python development team, pull requests will be merged into MHKiT-Python and included in future releases of MHKiT-Python.
+Install MHKiT using Option 2 above.
+Make changes on a feature branch of your personal fork.
+To include your additions to the MHKiT-Python code, please submit a pull request to the MHKiT-Python develop branch.
+Once reviewed by the MHKiT-Python development team, pull requests will be merged into MHKiT-Python and included in future releases.

 Test MHKiT-Python installation